So you’re ready to host your podcast? Or maybe you’re looking for a better place to host your podcast episodes?

 Recommended Complimentary Services

 You really should have your own website.
 You want a place to send your listeners that you own.
-Some of the hosting companies will provide a basic free website, which is great when starting out, but if you want more flexibility and customization you’ll need to go with your own web host.
+Some of the podcast hosting companies will provide a basic free website, which is great when starting out, but if you want more flexibility and customization you’ll need to go with your own web host.

 I’m a big fan of WordPress (just use the PowerPress plugin to get your podcast feed set up).
 Here are my recommended web hosting companies: